wri/aqueduct_analyze_locations/data_download/instructions.md

 ### Types

-In addition to the types for the individual indicators, we have
+In addition to the types for the individual indicators, we have:
-\_weight_fraction, the fraction [0-1] of the group towards the overall water risk score.
+**\_weight_fraction**,(double), the fraction [0-1] of the group towards the overall water risk score.
 NoData is excluded from the weights and therefore the fractions can be lower than 1 depending on data availability.
 See the technical note for the weights per industy and indicator.

 # Monthly Baseline